peterhinch/micropython-async/TUTORIAL.md

 It is perhaps worth noting that this error would not have been apparent had data been sent to the UART at a slow rate rather than via a loopback test.

+## 6.5 A common error

+If a function or method is defined with `async def` and subsequently called as if it were a regular (synchronous) callable, MicroPython does not issue an error message.
+This is [by design](https://github.com/micropython/micropython/issues/3241).
+It typically leads to a program silently failing to run correctly.
+The script `check_async_code.py` attempts to locate such errors.
+It is intended to be run on a PC and uses Python3.
+It takes a single argument, a path to a MicroPython sourcefile (or `--help`).

+Note it is somewhat crude and intended to be used on otherwise correct files: use a tool such as pylint for general syntax checking (pylint currently misses this error).
+Under certain circumstances it can throw up the occasional false positive.

+I find it useful as-is but improvements are always welcome.

 ###### [Jump to Contents](./TUTORIAL.md#contents)